 U.S.-CENTRAL AFRICAN REPUBLIC RELATIONS

 The United States established diplomatic relations with the Central African Republic (C.A.R.) in 1960, following its independence from France.
 The C.A.R. is one of the world’s least developed nations, and has experienced several periods of political instability since independence.
 The Central African Republic is located in a volatile and poor region and has a long history of development, governance, and human rights problems.
-The U.S. Embassy in the C.A.R. was briefly closed as a result of 1996-97 military mutinies.
+The U.S. Embassy in C.A.R. was briefly closed as a result of 1996-97 military mutinies.
 It reopened in 1998 with limited staff, but U.S. Agency for International Development and Peace Corps missions previously operating there did not return.
 The Embassy again temporarily suspended operations in November 2002 in response to security concerns raised by the October 2002 launch of a 2003 military coup.
 The Embassy reopened in 2005.
 Restrictions on U.S. aid that were imposed after the 2003 military coup were lifted in 2005.
 Due to insecurity and the eventual overthrow of the C.A.R.
-Government, the U.S. Embassy in Bagui has been closed since December 2012.
+Government, the U.S. Embassy in Bangui has been closed since December 2012.
 The U.S. Department of State warns U.S. citizens against travel to the C.A.R.

 In October 2011, President Barack Obama announced that the United States would deploy a small number of U.S. forces to act as advisors to the national militaries in the region that are pursuing the LRA, including the Ugandan People's Defense Force and the Central African Armed Forces.
-Forces were deployed to the C.A.R. in December 2011.
+Forces were deployed to C.A.R. in December 2011.

-Historically, the United States and the C.A.R. have enjoyed generally good relations, although concerns over the pace of political and economic liberalization and human rights have affected the degree of support provided by the U.S. to the country.
+Historically, the United States and the Central African Republic have enjoyed generally good relations, although concerns over the pace of political and economic liberalization and human rights have affected the degree of support provided by the U.S. to the country.
 The United States and the Central African Republic share a vision of a more stable C.A.R. that enjoys greater economic growth, contributes to regional stability, and is a reliable partner on issues of mutual importance.
 The United States also supports the C.A.R.'s efforts to develop institutions that will improve transparency, strengthen the rule of law, and promote unity among Central Africans.

 U.S. Assistance to Central African Republic

 The C.A.R. ranks 179 out of 187 on the United Nations Human Development Index.
 Significant portions of the country's territory remain uncontrolled and ungoverned, with the presence of multiple armed actors creating insecurity in much of the north and northeast.
 The Lord’s Resistance Army continues to terrorize civilians in the southeastern part of the country.
 The United States is pleased to work together through the United Nations and other international bodies and to support the C.A.R. as it combats the Lord’s Resistance Army (LRA).
+The United States has also provided assistance to strengthen MISCA and humanitarian aid to address the dire humanitarian situation in CAR.

 Bilateral Economic Relations